SAR Accommodations

 Missing classes without notifying the SAR staff constitutes a financial burden to the University and will result in the suspension of interpreter services.
 Students who accumulate three (3) or more non-emergency no-shows during a given semester will have services suspended for all classes pending a meeting with the Associate Director to discuss circumstances surrounding the absences.
 Extenuating circumstances and individual issues will be discussed, and the Associate Director will make the final determination for suspension of services and/or reinstatement.
 Failure to meet and discuss the absences with the Associate Director will result in an immediate suspension of services.

-Read more about interpretive services.
+Read more about by visiting our interpretive services page.

 There are Assistve Technology and service options available for SAR registered students.
 Please meet with a SAR Staff member to determine the best resources for you.